A Graph-Based Laser Path Solver Algorithm for Virtual Reality Laboratory Simulations: Performance Analysis

 Many routine user interactions do not require updates to beam parameters, such as adjusting optical elements not hit by any beams, navigating the virtual lab, reading experimental instructions, using the virtual laptop’s UI, or analyzing measurement results through manual inspection or interfaces.
 To quantify the impact of routine user interactions on performance, we analyzed the overall execution time of the simulation over the entire duration of a user's play session.
 In this context, a speedrun was conducted by a physics expert who designed all of femtoPro's levels and objectives, which include building, adjusting, and analyzing the previously benchmarked experimental setups.
 He was familiar with femtoPro's environment and controls, and memorized all objectives, reducing the time spent on reading instructions and other activities that do not impact the simulation's outcomes.
 Therefore, we can assume that the expert's speedrun involves less idle time of the simulation compared to a typical play session of an average user.
 This establishes a lower bound for the total number of idle frames, providing a baseline estimate of the efficiency gains from selective updating.
 The expert finished all objectives of all levels within 24~min.
 In ca. 60,000 frames of 100,000 total frames, i.e., 60~\% of overall playtime, the simulation was in idle mode.
 The simulation maintained a low CPU workload in the remaining frames: the total execution time of the simulation was 7~s out of 24~min, which is roughly 0.5~\% of the overall playtime.

 Lower CPU resource usage, resulting from minimal simulation workload also reduces battery drain on mobile VR devices.
 The effect becomes increasingly pronounced with the proportion of time the simulation operates under a reduced workload.
-The impact of selective updating on power consumption was assessed using the Meta Quest mobile VR headset, which represents the lower end of supported devices, featuring a battery capacity of 14~Wh \cite{ovrMetricsToolDocu,metaQuestSpecs}.
-With the simulation using all available resources each frame, power draw continuously reached 14~W. Under the assumption that CPU resources are not internally throttled at lower battery levels to conserve power, this results in a total playtime of approximately one hour from a fully charged to a completely drained battery state.
-Conversely, with the simulation continuously in idle mode, the power draw was decreased by \textasciitilde15~\%, resulting in 10 more minutes of playtime before the battery is depleted.
+The impact of selective updating on power consumption was assessed using the Pico~3 mobile VR headset featuring a battery capacity of 19.61~Wh \cite{pico3Specs}.
+With the simulation using all available resources each frame, power draw continuously reached 11.7~W. Under the assumption that CPU resources are not internally throttled at lower battery levels to conserve power, this results in a total playtime of approximately 1~h 41~min from a fully charged to a completely drained battery state.
+Conversely, with the simulation continuously in idle mode, the power draw was decreased by ca. 10~\%, resulting in 11 more minutes of playtime before the battery is depleted.
 Consequently, by implementing the selective updating strategy, the frequency and length of recharging breaks is reduced, ensuring longer play sessions without interruption, and thus, offering a smoother experience for the user.

 While aforementioned observations and results require validation through broader user studies, they offer a rough estimate of the benefits of selective updating on simulation efficiency in practice, complementing the experiment-specific benchmark results.